acviana/vercel-nextjs-blog/pages/posts/2024-09-23-weekly-update.md

 ---
 title: 2024-09-23 Weekly Update
 date: 2024-09-23
-description: TODO
+description: Week 13 of my sabbatical - python syntax, Obsidian dataview, LazyVim configs, and python notebooks
 tag: python, programming, obsidian, vim, weekly-updates
 author: acv
 ---

 I didn't get an update out last week because I've been heads down on some projects.
-But, more time hands-on coding and practicing evergreen note taking means that I now have ready-to-go content for weekly updates.
+But, more time working on code while practicing evergreen note taking means a lot of ready-to-go content for weekly updates.

 ## Easier Blogging with Obsidian's Dataview

-I've been using Obsidian pretty deeply for about a year now and I finally have so much content that organizing it has become challenging.
+I've been using Obsidian as my note-taking app for about a year now.
+I finally have so much content now that staying on top of all my threads of thinking is becoming challenging.
 To help with that I've started using the popular [dataview plug-in](https://blacksmithgu.github.io/obsidian-dataview/) to generate indexes of files for different projects.

-Obsidian files are fundamentally and transparently markdown files and dataview lets you query your file metadata using a SQL-ish dialect.
-For example, this dataview query I figured out this week allows you to see all the Obsidian files you've edited in the last week.
+Obsidian files are fundamentally and transparently Markdown files and dataview lets you query your file metadata using a SQL-ish dialect.
+For example, this dataview query I figured out this week returns a Markdown formatted list of all the Obsidian files you've edited in the last week.

 ```sql
 LIST
 WHERE file.mtime >= date(today) - dur(1 week)
 ```

-This is useful because looking at all the files I modified in a week is great blogging hack for these weekly updates.
+This is useful because looking at all the files I modified in a week is great hack to source content for these weekly updates.

 ## New (To Me) Python Syntax